AbyelT/DD2482-devops-tasks/test2/step2.md

 We did not have Helm3 installed so it has been installed automatically.

 Installing OpenFaas will print a set of valuable commands to us.
-We have to run these commands to log in and access the OpenFaaS Gateway service in Kubernetes.
-The first two commands will forward the Gateway of OpenFaaS service to your machine, in this case the katacoda environment:
+The first two commands will forward the Gateway of OpenFaaS service to your machine:
 - `kubectl rollout status -n openfaas deploy/gateway`{{execute}}

 - `kubectl port-forward -n openfaas svc/gateway 8080:8080 &`{{execute}}